john-doherty/express-request-transfer/README.md

 # express-request-transfer

-express-request-transfer brings the power of C# [Server.Transfer](https://docs.microsoft.com/en-us/previous-versions/iis/6.0-sdk/ms525800(v%3Dvs.90)) to express.
-Call `req.transfer` to transfer an incoming request to another of your routes without a browser redirect _(incoming data optionally included)_.
+Express middleware that brings the power of [Server.Transfer](https://docs.microsoft.com/en-us/previous-versions/iis/6.0-sdk/ms525800(v%3Dvs.90)) from C# to node/express.

+Call `req.transfer` to transfer an incoming request to another route without a browser redirect and incoming data optionally included.

 ## Why is this useful

-__res.redirect__

-Sends a HTTP 301 or 302 message to the browser asking it to request a new URL.
+`res.redirect` sends a HTTP `301` or `302` message to the browser asking it to make another request to a new URL.

-__req.transfer(_internalPath_, _preserveData_)__

-Returns the content of another route to the browser without redirecting the client.
+`req.transfer(internalPath, preserveData)` internally transfers the incoming request to another route without redirecting the client.
+The browser URL remains the same and you remove the need for an additional request.

 ## Installation